doctorray117/minecraft-ondemand/README.md

 ## Workflow
 The process works as follows:
 1. Open Minecraft Multiplayer, let it look for our server, it will fail.
-2. The DNS lookup query is logged in Route53 on our public hosted zone.
+2. The DNS lookup query is logged in Route 53 on our public hosted zone.
 3. CloudWatch forwards the query to a Lambda function.
 4. The Lambda function modifies an existing ECS Fargate service to a desired task count of 1.
 5. Fargate launches two containers, Minecraft and a watchdog.